 There were further moves to address human rights abuses of the past.
 Argentina also became the first country in Latin America to legalise same-sex marriages.

 Under her, Argentina renewed contacts with the International Monetary Fund after years of hostility and moved to renew negotiations over paying Argentina's debts to the Paris Club of lender nations.

-Cristina Fernández has in the past been compared to Eva Perón, Argentina's legendary first lady who formed a formidable ruling partnership with her husband Juan Domingo Perón in the late 1940s and early 50s.
+Cristina Fernández de Kirchner has in the past been compared to Eva Perón, Argentina's legendary first lady who formed a formidable ruling partnership with her husband Juan Domingo Perón in the late 1940s and early 50s.

-"I have the honour to be the first woman to be re-elected in the country.
-What more could I want," Ms Fernández told supporters after her victory on 23 October, 2011.
+She was also the first woman to be re-elected to the top job.
+"What more could I want," she told supporters after winning for a second time in 2011.

 However, she recovered from surgery and went on to serve another two years as president.

 In the 2015 presidential election she was defeated by Mauricio Macri, who was then the centre-right mayor of Buenos Aires.